ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Immediately after typing the letter "1" at the end of LASTREC the IDz COBOL parser:

-o   Recognized the error and flagged it
+    - Recognized the error and flagged it

-o   Added a statement tip (recommendation) to change the spelling to LASTREC
+    - Added a statement tip (recommendation) to change the spelling to LASTREC